 In this program we are interested in the value of the variable counter when the program exits.
 Under sequential consistency, the algorithm is proven to allow only a single thread running in the critical section at the same time and thus when the program exits, we always have counter == 2.
 However when we run the program in a relaxed memory model (such as the .NET memory model) we can observe counter == 1 at the end.
-One execution trace that can lead to such an observable value is as follows.
+One execution trace that can lead to such an observable is as follows.

-'''

-Thread 1 Thread 2
+''' Thread 1 Thread 2

 write lock0 = 1 (line 1)

 write turn = 1 (line 2)

 read 0 from lock1, break (line 4,5)

 read 0 from counter (line 6)

-'''

-write lock1 = 1 (line A) write turn=0 (line B)
+write lock1 = 1 (line A)

+write turn=0 (line B) '''

 At this point, Thread 1 can write 1 to counter (line 6), then write 0 to lock0 (line 7).
-However if the writes to counter and lock0 are reordered, lock0 = 0 is written while counter still holds the old value 0.
+However if the writes to counter and lock0 are re-ordered, lock0 = 0 is written while counter still holds the old value 0.
 Thread 2 reads lock0 = 0, it will break out of its loop and load the value of counter which is now still 0.

 So both threads will write the value 1 to counter, leading to counter == 1 at the end of the program.

 Finding out such behaviors is a complex and error-prone task if it is done manually.
+Clearly, such hard-to-reproduce behaviors would be impossible to find through testing.
 Moreover even after we find them, how do we disable such behaviors?
-A quick way to fix the problem is to disable all reorderings within each thread; this clearly ensures Sequential Consistency.
+A quick way to fix the problem is to disable all re-orderings within each thread; this clearly ensures Sequential Consistency.
 Recall that a memory barrier requires all instructions before the barrier to complete before the starting of all operations after the barrier.
-We can disable all reorderings allowed by a given relaxed memory model by inserting a memory barrier after each operation which can possibly be reordered.
-This will lead to very high performance overheads.
-Note that running the above code with all shared variables being volatile also does not work.
-In Microsoft .NET Framework 2.0 on Intel Pentium 4, the variable counter is still not always observed to be 2 at the end of the program.
-This seems to be due to the possibility of (volatile-write $\rightarrow$ volatile-read) reorderings, an issue about which the CLI specification is also ambiguous.
-We discuss this matter in more details in the next section.
+In principle, disabling all re-orderings allowed by a given relaxed memory model will require us to impose memory barrier after each operation which can possibly be re-ordered.
+This leads to very high performance overheads.3

 In this paper, we provide a solution to the problem of finding additional behaviors under a relaxed memory model and then disabling those behaviors without compromising program efficiency.
-Using our checker we can first explore all reachable states under Sequential Consistency and confirm that counter = 2is guaranteed at the end of the program.
+Using our checker we can first explore all reachable states under Sequential Consistency and confirm that counter == 2is guaranteed at the end of the program.
 This amounts to verifying the invariant property $AG((pc == end) \Rightarrow (counter == 2))$ expressed in Computation Tree Logic (CTL).
 Here pc stands for the program counter (capturing the control locations of both the threads) and end stands for the last control location (where both threads have terminated).
 We then check the same invariant property under the .NET memory model; this check amounts to exploring more reachable states from the initial state (as compared to the set of reachable states computed under Sequential Consistency).
 We find that under the .NET memory model, our property can be violated since counter == 1 is possible at the end of the program.
-The checker does a full reachable state space exploration and returns all the counter-example traces, that is, all possible ways of having counter $\neq 2$ at the end of the program.
+The checker does a full reachable state space exploration and thus gives all counter-example traces, that is, all possible ways of having counter $\neq 2$ at the end of the program.